-where $J$ is some fixed subset of the positive cone of $\K(H)$ invariant under the conjugation by unitaries.
-In particular, $J$ can be the subset of trace class operators or the subset of Hilbert-Schmidt operators.
-Since both $\Phi$ and homotopies used in the proof of Theorem \ref{Thm:RKF} preserve the subset $\Reg_J$ of $\Reg_K$, we get the following result.

-\textbf{Theorem \ref{Thm:RKF}'. } \textit{Let $J$ be a subset of $\K(H)$ invariant under the conjugation by unitaries.
-Then the identity map $\rR_J(H)\to\gR_J(H)$ is a homotopy equivalence, with a homotopy inverse map given by $\Phi\colon\gR_J\to\rR_J$.}

-\sub{Hilbert bundles.} Let $\H$ be a locally trivial Hilbert bundle over a topological space $X$ with a fiber $H$.
-The structure group of such a Hilbert bundle is the unitary group $\sU(H)$ equipped with the strong operator topology.

-As was shown by Dixmier and Douady \cite{DD}, every locally trivial Hilbert bundle over a paracompact base space $X$ is trivial, that is, isomorphic to the trivial Hilbert bundle $X\times H\to X$.
+\upskip \sub{Hilbert bundles.} Let $\H$ and $\H'$ be locally trivial Hilbert bundles over a topological space $X$ with a fiber $H$.
+(In the following we will always suppose that all Hilbert bundles are locally trivial.)
+The structure group of a general Hilbert bundle is $\sU(H)$, the unitary group of $H$ with the strong operator topology.
+This group is contractible \cite[Lemma 3]{DD}, so every such bundle over a paracompact base space $X$ is trivial, that is, isomorphic to the trivial Hilbert bundle $X\times H\to X$.
 More generally, every numerable Hilbert bundle is trivial.
-However, automorphisms of the trivial Hilbert bundle $X\times H\to X$ are given by continuous maps $X\to\sU(H)$ and do not preserve norm or Riesz continuity of operator families in the general case, because the action of $\sU(H)$ on $\B(H)$ by conjugation, $(u,a)\mapsto uau\inv$, is not continuous.
-Therefore, the notions of a norm continuous family of bounded operators or of a Riesz or graph continuous family of regular operators are not defined for a general Hilbert bundle.
+However, automorphisms of the trivial Hilbert bundle $X\times H\to X$ are given by continuous maps $X\to\sU(H)$ and preserve neither norm nor Riesz continuity of operator families, since the action of $\sU(H)$ on $\B(H)$ by conjugation, $(u,a)\mapsto uau\inv$, is not continuous.
+Therefore, the notions of a norm continuous family of bounded operators or a Riesz/graph continuous family of regular operators are not defined for a general Hilbert bundle.

-Nevertheless, the action by conjugation of $\sU(H)$ on the space $\K(H)$ of compact operators \textit{is} continuous, and so the notion of a norm continuous family of \textit{compact} operators acting on fibers of $\H$ is well defined.
-Such a family is just a continuous section of the fiber bundle $\K(\H)$ over $X$ associated with $\H$, whose fiber over $\xX$ is $\K(\H_x)$.
-By the same reason, the notion of a \textit{graph} continuous family of regular operators with \textit{compact resolvents} acting on fibers of $\H$ is well defined.
-Applying Theorem \ref{Thm:Phi} to such a family, we get the following result.
+Nevertheless, the actions of $\sU(H)$ and $\sU(H')$ on the space $\K(H,H')$ of compact operators are continuous, and thus the notion of a norm continuous family of compact operators $k_x\colon\H_x\to\H'_x$ is well defined.
+By the same reason, the notion of a \textit{graph continuous} family of regular operators $\A_x\colon\H_x\to\H'_x$ with \textit{compact resolvents} is well defined (Proposition \ref{prop:sURK}).
+Applying Theorem \ref{Thm:Phi} to such a family, we obtain the following result.